dhavalpatel624624/LAMP_Stack_Hawkstagram/README.md

 You should get:
 Connected successfully to master db! connected successfully to slave db!

-# Reference Links
- +Updating and creating timestamps with MySQL http://gusiev.com/2009/04/update-and-create-timestamps-with-mysql/
- +Using Triggers for Updating Timestamps http://stackoverflow.com/questions/6576989/two-mysql-timestamp-columns-in-one-table
- +Echoing past file permissions https://ubuntuforums.org/showthread.php?t=981258
- +MySQL command to permit webserver to access DB https://serverfault.com/questions/315985/permanent-connection-between-webserver-and-database-server

 # Encrypt Databases (Uses MariaDB due to issues with MySQL 5.5 encryption)

 First you should copy your original database box and make a new vagrant box in a different folder to do this just in case anything screws up.

 vagrant package --output database2